Have you ever felt like everything is spinning around you while you are still standing? You might not be hallucinating; it can be a sign of vertigo.

 Yes, it is a condition where a person feels like the surroundings are moving or spinning when they are standing or walking.
 Vertigo can become a frustrating and challenging situation if you witness the attacks frequently.

 It is essential to take the best treatment at the earliest to make sure vertigo does not impact your lifestyle.
-You can get the treatment covered with your Bajaj Finserv Health card online, as it helps safeguard your financial interests in the time of need.
+You can get the treatment covered with your Bajaj Finserv Health card online, as it helps safeguard your financial interests in your time of need.

 So, how can you treat vertigo?